WoW64: Performance

-According to Microsoft, 32-bit software running under WOW64 has similar performance to executing under 32-bit Windows, but with fewer threads possible and other overheads.
+According to Microsoft, 32-bit software running under WOW64 (x64) has similar performance to executing under 32-bit Windows, but with fewer threads possible.
+On a non-x64 system, WOW64 incurs a performance overhead due to the software emulation involved.

 A 32-bit application can be given a full 4 gigabytes of virtual memory on a 64-bit system, whereas on a 32-bit system, some of this addressable memory is lost because it is used by the kernel and memory-mapped peripherals such as the display adaptor, typically resulting in apps being able to use either 2GB or 3GB of RAM at most.